CBSE exams will be held after February: Education Minister Ramesh Pokhriyal

 Besides this, the minister reiterated that the CBSE board exams will be held on a reduced syllabus.
 “At least 30% of the total syllabus has been cut and some states have also announced a similar move while others are expected to do the same.
 There will also be 33% internal choices in the exam,” he said.

-When asked why exams, just like classes, Pokhriyal referred to a small percentage of students who might not have access to technology in the rural areas.
+When asked why not online exams, just like classes, Pokhriyal referred to a small percentage of students who might not have access to technology in rural areas.
+“A percentage of students do not have equal access to education.
+While we have used unique methods to teach students but having such methods for exams might not be fair,” he said.

 The board had earlier dismissed reports on on CBSE Class 10 and 12 exam dates and clarified that any decision in this regard would be “communicated at an appropriate time” through the official website cbse.nic.in.